anyfiddle/sysbox-pods-preview/README.md

 don't use Sysbox continue to use the default low-level runtime (i.e., the OCI runc) or any other runtime you choose.

-Pods deployed with Sysbox are managed via K8s just like any other pods, can live side-by-side with non Sysbox pods, and can communicate with them according to your K8s networking policy.
+Pods deployed with Sysbox are managed via K8s just like any other pods; they can live side-by-side with non Sysbox pods and can communicate with them according to your K8s networking policy.

 ## Kubernetes Version Requirements

 Sysbox is only supported on Kubernetes v1.20.\* at this time.

-The reason for this is that Sysbox requires the presence of the CRI-O runtime v1.20, as it introduces support for rootless pods.
+The reason for this is that Sysbox currently requires the presence of the CRI-O runtime v1.20, as the latter introduces support for [rootless pods](docs/k8s-setup.md#installing-cri-o-on-a-k8s-worker-node).
 Since the version of CRI-O and K8s must match, the K8s version must also be v1.20.\*.

-To setup a K8s v1.20 cluster, see the [K8s Cluster Prep for Sysbox](docs/k8s-setup.md) document.

 ## Kubernetes Node Requirements